 Different buyers are looking for different kinds of policies and insured persons to do a life settlement with (different ages, policy sizes, health status, etc).
 Ovid asks you a few questions and the instantly matches you with institutional buyers who are interested in your policy.
 The buyers have a fast process for dealing directly with policy owners that allows you to save the heavy cost of brokerage fees and agent fees.
 All of these buyers are licensed life settlement providers (meaning they’re vetted by your state regulator) and are dedicated to a simple and easy process when working directly with you.

 You can get instantly matched with buyers here.
-Over 500 Americans used this service last month.
+Over 700 Americans used Ovid’s service last month to get matched with buyers.

 Life Settlement FAQs